sveltejs/kit/documentation/docs/11-ssr-and-javascript.md

 title: SSR and JavaScript
 ---

-By default, SvelteKit will server-render pages on-demand, then **hydrate** the rendered HTML in the client with an interactive Svelte app while initialising a **router** that takes over subsequent navigations.
+By default, SvelteKit will server-render pages on demand, then **hydrate** the rendered HTML in the client with an interactive Svelte app while initialising a **router** that takes over subsequent navigations.

 You can control each of these on a per-app or per-page basis.
 Note that each of the per-page settings use [`context="module"`](https://svelte.dev/docs#script_context_module), and only apply to page components, _not_ [layout](#layouts) components.